Battleship Cove station: Previous stations

-The Fall River Railroad opened from Myricks to Fall River in June 1845, and to the Old Colony Railroad at South Braintree in December 1846.
+The Fall River Railroad opened from Myricks to Fall River on June 9, 1845, and to the Old Colony Railroad at South Braintree in December 1846.
 The first Fall River station was located at the south end of a short tunnel under Central Street.
-In 1847, the Fall River and Old Colony began running the Boston–Fall River Boat Train, which met Fall River Line steamers from New York at the Fall River Wharf; the Central Street station closed at that time.
-Wharf station also served the surrounding industrial area.
-The two railroads merged in 1854; after several name changes, it again became the Old Colony Railroad in 1872.
+It was a two-story building measuring 75x180 feet.
+A temporary depot further north was used until the Central Street tunnel was completed in September 1845.
+In October 1847, the Fall River and Old Colony began running the Boston–Fall River Boat Train, which met Fall River Line steamers from New York at the Fall River Wharf; the Central Street station closed at that time.
+The two railroads merged as the Old Colony and Fall River Railroad in 1854.
+The former station was converted to store coal in 1858.

-The Old Colony subsidiary Old Colony and Newport Railway opened between Fall River and Newport in 1864, with an additional station at Ferry Street in Fall River.
+In 1862, the railroad began construction of a line south to Newport, Rhode Island.
+The former station was demolished to make room for the extension.
+The line to Newport opened in November 1863; the railroad was renamed as the Old Colony and Newport Railway.
+The extension prompted local debate about where to place a station.
+The railroad preferred a location at Ferry Street south of the wharf, while the city preferred a site near Metacomet Mill closer to the downtown area.
+An agreement was eventually made for two stations: one at Ferry Street (often simply called Fall River) in the South End, and one near Turner Street in the North End.
+The Ferry Street station opened by mid-1864.

 Newport was the terminal of the steamers until 1869, when they returned to Fall River.
-A station may have been briefly located at Cherry Street in the early 1870s.
-In 1872, the Fall River Line became part of the Old Colony system; in 1893, the Old Colony in turn became part of the New Haven Railroad.
+The railroad changed names again to become the Old Colony Railroad in 1872.
+The Old Colony in turn became part of the New Haven Railroad in 1893.
 A rail yard was located near the station; the New Haven constructed a new roundhouse in 1927.